rmmenezes/TextAdventure-with-pascal/README.md

 # TextAdventure-with-pascal
-This was done in paschal language.
+This was done in pascal language.
 To run the game you need to install the free pascal that will compile.
 You can access this site https://www.freepascal.org/download.var to download.

        _____ ___ __  __   ____  _____   _   _  ___ ___ _____ _____   _   _  ___
       |  ___|_ _|  \/  | |  _ \| ____| | \ | |/ _ \_ _|_   _| ____| | \ | |/ _ \